 - Must have some form of self-employment activity.

-- Must not have any full-time employees other than your spouse.
+- Must not have any employees other than your spouse.

-An S corporation is eligible for a solo 401k as long as it makes any income, and has no full-time W-2 employees that work more than 1,000 hours per year (spouses are okay).
+An S corporation is eligible for a solo 401k as long as it makes any income, and has no employees, including part-time employees who are at least 21 years of age, and have worked over 500 hours per year for 3 consecutive 12-month periods (spouses are okay).

 Also read: Can an LLC open a solo 401k?